 Not only can your doctor prescribe you wearing glasses but he can detect some early symptoms concerning your overall health such as diabetes, high blood pressure or a risk of stroke.

-There a lot of factors which make the air in the room dryer.
+There a lot of factors that make the air in the room dryer.
 During the winter months, the humidity levels become lower which makes the moisture from the eyes evaporate a lot quicker and the dry eye symptoms become worse.

 You can try putting a humidifier in the room where you’re working or where you’re most often using your device to ease the symptoms.